pytorch/text/README.md

 Some datasets it would be useful to have built in:

 - bAbI and successors from FAIR
-- SST and IMDb sentiment
+- SST (done) and IMDb sentiment
 - SNLI (done)
 - Penn Treebank (for language modeling (done) and parsing)
 - WMT and/or IWSLT machine translation
 - SQuAD

+See the "test" directory for examples of dataset usage.